apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 By using the declarative configuration tool ADC, APISIX provides a more simplified, reliable, and traceable management method, allowing developers to manage and deploy API gateway configurations more efficiently.
 This new feature brings many benefits to team collaboration, environmental consistency, and configuration management, providing strong support for building reliable cloud-native architectures.

-Users can connect well with tools such as Jenkins and ArgoCD in non-Kubernetes environments, and use GitOps's internal CI/CD method to control various behaviors of APISIX to achieve functions such as multi-environment release.
+In non-Kubernetes environments, users can seamlessly integrate tools like Jenkins and ArgoCD.
+They can leverage GitOps' internal CI/CD approach to manage various aspects of APISIX, enabling functions like multi-environment releases.